cwilling/xkeys-server/api/README.md

 ## Examples

-*device_list.py* is a command line Python application which demonstrates how to connect to the MQTT server and publish a request for a list of connected X-keys devices.
+*device_list.py* is a command line Python application which demonstrates how to connect to the MQTT server and publish a request for a list of connected X-keys devices which is then displayed.